Healthdirect Free Australian health advice you can count on.

 • check your ID

-• give you a finger-prick test to check your haemoglobin levels (haemoglobin is the molecule in red blood cells that makes them red)
+• give you a finger-prick test to check that your haemoglobin levels are safe so you can donate (haemoglobin is the molecule in red blood cells that makes them red)

 What happens after I’ve donated blood?

-You can then go to the refreshment area in the clinic where you should stay for another 15 minutes.
-Make sure you have a drink and a snack!
+You can then go to the refreshment area in the donor centre where you should stay for another 15 minutes.
+Make sure you have a drink and a snack.

 What is my blood screened for?

-It’s important that all blood donations are screened.
+It's important that all blood donations are screened to keep the people who receive donations safe.
 Your blood will be checked for your blood type and red cell antibodies.
+If you’re donating for the first time your blood will be screened for human T-lymphotropic virus (HTLV ).

-Your blood will also be screened for 5 infectious diseases:
+Your blood will also be screened for 5 infectious diseases, including:

-Some donations are also screened for syphilis, human T-lymphotropic virus (HTLV) and cytomegalovirus (CMV).
+Some donations are also screened for cytomegalovirus (CMV).

 Are there any side effects from donating blood?